dataloop-ai/dtlpy-documentation/onboarding/08_pipelines.md

 ```python
 Item(dataset_url='https://gate.dataloop.ai/api/v1/datasets/63cebc185bc9dbe3ed851dbe', created_at='2023-01-23T17:04:15.000Z', dataset_id='63cebc185bc9dbe3ed851dbe', filename='/test1.jpg', name='test1.jpg', type='file', id='63cebe0f6f60196b004423d9', spec=None, creator='myfuncont@gmail.com', _description=None, annotations_count=3)
 ```
 Now you should have all the information to execute your pipeline.
-Here are also some other useful lines of code, that will help you when working with pipelines in the SDK.
+Here are also some other useful lines of code, that will help you when working with pipelines in the Python SDK.

 1. Delete a pipeline object:
 ```python